+He became a classroom teacher at Relampago Common School District, teaching 4th, 5th, and 6th grade students in a self-contained setting.
+After one year at Relampago he obtained at teaching position in La Grulla and would travel to Rio Grande City afterschool to help out the head basketball coach.
 Overall, he taught and coached grades four through twelve for ten years.
 He was an elementary school principles for three years and Superintendent of the Crystal City Independent Schools District for three years.
 Other positions held include: Director of Multilingual Programs for Oakland Unified School District in Oakland, California, Director of Multilingual Programs for Dallas Public Schools in Dallas, Texas, Assistant Superintendent for Curriculum and Instruction for Dallas Public Schools, Assistant Superintendent for Multilingual Programs for Houston ISD in Houston, Texas, Deputy Superintendent for Personnel Management and Development for Houston ISD, Chief Consultant for the Texas Education Agency in Austin, Texas, Branch Chief for Program Operations at the Office of Bilingual Education in Washington, D.C., and an Educational Consultant for Comprehensive Educational Services Group, Inc..

 He also authored Bilingual Education: Learning While Learning English, which was inspired by his decision to donate all of the materials he had accumulated over the last forty-three years to the University of Texas – Pan American, legacy institution of the University of Texas Rio Grande Valley.